 Sometimes it will even be the opposite: other tools or objects that we thought were useless will appear depending on the immediate environment and your needs.
 You will then have to create a walking stick from scratch because you feel the need for it or you will start feeding on what you find along the way.

-The notion of โDo it yourselfโ is therefore very important for this ultralight backpacking experience.
-Over the days, you will find yourself confronted with yourself, your most basic needs, your strengths and also your weaknesses.
+The notion of โDo it yourselfโ is therefore very important for ultralight backpacking experience.
+As the days unfold, you will inevitably confront yourselfโyour most fundamental needs, your strengths, and equally, your weaknesses.

 Ultralight Backpacking: FAQs